Xilinx/Alveo-Cards/master/debugging/source/docs/power-delivery.md

 ## Common Cases

 - - -
-###  A U200, U250, or U280 has less than 225W power
+###  Power Requirement for Vitis™ based applications

+Vitis™ based applications in addition to the `xbtest` application require cards be installed with PCIe AUX power connected (where applicable) to allow full card power.
+Without full power, these applications may not run correctly.

+For cards with PCIe AUX power connector, follow the instructions in the installation guide to install the PCIe AUX cable.

 The U200, U250, and U280 cards require 225W of power to run Vitis™ acceleration loads and  `xbtest`.
+The U55C requires 115W.

-If `Max power` is < 225W, the server will not provide the power needed for the test.
+You can display the maximum available card power using `xbmgmt examine` command as shown below.
+If `Max power` is less than the maximum required, the server will not provide the power needed for the application.

-You can confirm the maximum power available by using `xbmgmt examine` as given below.
-In this example, the card has insufficient power.
+In this example, the `Max power` is 150W, however the U200 card requires 225W and requires the PCIe AUX power connector to be connected.

 ```
  sudo xbmgmt examine -d 17:00.0